TheGalfins/GNSS_Compare/docs/user_manual/ui_description.rst

 ***************************************

-Here we show what you can see at the User Interface (UI) level and we also describe how to set up different processing schemes, effect of which can be studied in real-time.
+Here we show what you can see at the User Interface (UI) level and we also describe how to set up different processing schemes/calculation module, effect of which can be studied in real-time.

 Application's Views